jla-gardner/carbon-data/README.md

 ## Citation

-If you use this dataset in your research, please cite the following paper:
+If you use this dataset in your research, please cite the following:

 ```bibtex
 @misc{Gardner-22,